-Part of the application includes the assignment of driving time, or your occupational hours.
-Remember, you only need to give yourself occupational hours for the time you will actually be driving your vehicle, and not time you are gone from your home.
+Part of the application includes the assignment of driving time or your occupational hours.
+Remember, you only need to give yourself occupational hours for the time you will actually be driving your vehicle, and not the time you are gone from your home.

 Fee for Changing Your Occupational Hours